Door County, Wisconsin

 Door County is the easternmost county in the U.S. state of Wisconsin.
 Its population was 30,066 at the 2020 census.
-Its county seat and largest city is Sturgeon Bay.
+Its county seat and largest city is Sturgeon Bay, with a population of 9,646.

 Door County is named after the strait between the Door Peninsula and Washington Island.
 This dangerous passage, known as Death's Door, contains shipwrecks and was known to Native Americans and early French explorers.
 The county was created in 1851 and organized in 1861.

 Nicknamed the "Cape Cod of the Midwest," Door County is a popular Upper Midwest vacation destination.
 Tourism is a major contributor to Door County's economy.
 It is Wisconsin's forty-fourth largest county in population, but it is the eighth largest in terms of economic impact from tourism (over $600 million in 2023).
 The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

 History

 Native Americans and French

 Door County's name came from Porte des Morts ("Death's Door"), the passage between the tip of Door Peninsula and Washington Island.
 The name "Death's Door" came from Native American tales, heard by early French explorers and published in greatly embellished form by Hjalmar Holand, which described a failed raid by the Ho-Chunk (Winnebago) tribe to capture Washington Island from the rival Potawatomi tribe in the early 1600s.
 It has become associated with shipwrecks within the passage.
 The earliest known written reference to the legend is from Emmanuel Crespel, who termed the peninsula "Cap a la Mort" in 1728.